yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-007_alidate_Add_To_Basket_Button_In_Search_Results_To_Unauthenticated_Users.md

 1. Open the search field
 2. Search for a valid product keyword (example: "apple")
 3. Press the Enter key
-4. Observe the displayed search results
+4. Observe the "Add to Basket" button displayed in the search results

 ---